vardaansinha/stg/housing.md

 ## On This Day
-> Click below to refresh News.
+> Want to see cool things (and some not so cool things) that have happened on this day?
+Look below!

 <br/>
 <button name="button" onclick="getQuotes()" >Show me what happened on February 6th.</button>